-From the 3-way intersection in the Hamlet of Long Lake follow Route 30/28N toward Blue Mountain Lake.
+Raquette-Forked Carry: from the 3-way intersection in the Hamlet of Long Lake follow Route 30/28N toward Blue Mountain Lake.
 Continue on North Point Road past the Raquette Outlet Bridge.
-Take first right, short dirt road to good deep water launch.
+Take the first right onto a short dirt road to good deep water launch.
 Please don't block the road when parking.

 Forked Lake has two distinctive boat launch areas.
 The eastern launch is located at the Forked Lake State Campground where a day-use fee is required.
 The western end is free to use and equally as wonderful.
 The western launch is part of the Northern Forest Canoe Trail and is designated a canoe carry between Raquette Lake and Forked Lake.